stefafafan/psi-action/README.md

 <a href="https://github.com/stefafafan/psi-action/actions"><img alt="psi-action status" src="https://github.com/stefafafan/psi-action/workflows/build-test/badge.svg"></a>

 # psi-action
-psi-action is a GitHub Action that outputs PageSpeed Insights values for the next steps of a workflow.
+psi-action is a GitHub Action that outputs [PageSpeed Insights](https://pagespeed.web.dev/) values for the next steps of a workflow.
+This action is similar to [JakePartusch/psi-action](https://github.com/JakePartusch/psi-action), but different in that this actually outputs the values for further use in the workflow.

 ## Inputs
 - `url`: The URL to fetch PageSpeed Insights results.